FabricMC/fabric-docs/develop/rendering/world.md

 ### Rendering Phase {#rendering-phase}

-Now we implement the "drawing/rendering" phase.
+Now we'll implement the "drawing/rendering" phase.
 This should be called after all waypoints you want to render have been added to the `BufferBuilder` during the "extraction" phase.

 @[code lang=java transcludeWith=:::custom-pipelines:drawing-phase](@/reference/latest/src/client/java/com/example/docs/rendering/CustomRenderPipeline.java)

 ### Cleaning up {#cleaning-up}

-Finally, we need to clean up our resources when the game renderer is closed.
-This method should be called from `GameRenderer#close`.
-As of writing, you need to mixin inject into `GameRenderer#close` to do this.
+Finally, we need to clean up resources when the game renderer is closed. `GameRenderer#close` should call this method, and for that you currently need to inject into `GameRenderer#close` with a mixin.

 @[code lang=java transcludeWith=:::custom-pipelines:clean-up](@/reference/latest/src/client/java/com/example/docs/rendering/CustomRenderPipeline.java)
 @[code lang=java](@/reference/latest/src/client/java/com/example/docs/mixin/client/GameRendererMixin.java)